MacEnhance/MacForge/MacForge/Pods/GoogleUtilities/README.md

 at Example/ in the terminal.
 This will aggregate the coverage, and you can run `open xcov_output/index.html` to see the results.

 ### Running Sample Apps
-In order to run the sample apps and integration tests, you'll need valid `GoogleService-Info.plist` files for those samples.
+In order to run the sample apps and integration tests, you'll need a valid `GoogleService-Info.plist` file.
 The Firebase Xcode project contains dummy plist files without real values, but can be replaced with real plist files.
 To get your own `GoogleService-Info.plist` files: